Sivaan66/PythonProjects/README.md

 - Each time the movement will be for only one unit in the map.
 - If i say RRLDUR, means the coordinates will be at (2,0) = (x,y).
 🔗 [Check the Code](./TreasureHunt.py)
+## Treasure Hunt Path -
+A problem about checking if a given N-digit PIN is divisible by 4.
+If divisible, output "open", else "locked".